 After completing the DDS program in the USA, I want to work as a dentist in the USA for at least five years to become highly experienced.
 I am convinced that staying to practice in America will help me to make progress towards my long long-term goal of opening my clinic in India, offering the best dental care that I can to patients, rich and poor alike, with particular attention paid to those in most desperate need, without regard to their ability to pay.
 I want to start my NGO, do fundraising, and hopefully attract volunteers and open more clinics offering free services to the poor who cannot afford treatment.
 XXXX, my hometown in India, is where I hope to establish my first clinic.
 More than 100 villages surround XXXX, and I daydream about expanding my reach so that someday many of these villages also might have clinics.
 I worked as a dentist for two years in India and have over 6000 hours of experience working with different types of patients.
 I am very patient and, at the same time, very confident in performing dental surgeries.
 I also perform my surgeries relatively fast without losing any quality in performing the surgery.
 It is essential to be fast and safe in surgeries since there are always a lot of patients to take care of every day in India.

-Growing up I had 3 supernumerary teeth in the upper arch and one in the lower arch.
+Growing up, I had three supernumerary teeth in the upper arch and one in the lower angle.
 Kids used to make fun of me.
-Then my dad took me to the Dentist at the age of 10 and I was treated for two and half years, since then having perfect teeth.
-Getting my teeth fixed helped me to gain the confidence that I needed to do better in school and in fact improved every aspect of my life.
-Thus, becoming a dentist was for me a most natural choice.
-Another reason why I hope to remain in America for a number of years after earning my DDS Degree is to pursue yet further study towards a specialization.
+Then my dad took me to the Dentist at age 10, and I was treated for two and half years.
+Getting my teeth fixed helped me gain the confidence I needed to do better in school and improve every aspect of my life.
+Thus, for me, becoming a dentist was a natural choice.
+Another reason I hope to remain in America for several years after earning my DDS Degree is to pursue further study towards a specialization.